alibaba/anyproxy/README.md

 * you should trust this rootCA on all of your clients.

 #### to intercept(decrypt) https requests
-* start your anyproxy as normal.
-When rootCA is generated, it will intercept all the https requests for you automatically.
+* start your anyproxy by ``anyproxy --intercept``.
+When rootCA exists, it will intercept(decrypt) all the https requests for you.
-* if you get a warning like 'unsafe connection', please check if the root CA is correctly trusted .
+* if you meet with a warning like 'unsafe connection', please check if the root CA is correctly trusted by your operation system.

 #### to start an https proxy
 * ``anyproxy --type https --host my.domain.com``